IIIF/cookbook-recipes/README.md

  * `id.url` - the current resolvable URL for this resource e.g. https://preview.iiif.io/cookbook/master/recipe/0001-mvm-image/manifest.json
  * `id.path` - the URL to the current directory of the file e.g. https://preview.iiif.io/cookbook/master/recipe/0001-mvm-image/.
 This can be useful for linking to annotation or collection JSON in the current directory.
+ * `id.parent.path` - the URL to the parent directory of the current recipe e.g. https://preview.iiif.io/cookbook/master/recipe/.
+This can be useful for re-using a id from a v3 recipe in a v4 recipe to minimaise the differences.

 For an example of these variables in practice please see: